 Dedicated Server Worlds

-On a Hytale dedicated server, worlds are stored in:
+On a Hytale dedicated server, worlds live in:

 universe/worlds/